bmwolf102990/tip-calculator/README.md

 `py tip_calculator.py`

 **NOTE**: *your computer may use a different command to run python code.
-If the above line of code doesn't run properly, try replacing the "py" at the start with either "python" or "python3"***as shown below**.
+If the above line of code doesn't run properly, try replacing the "py" at the start with either "python" or "python3"*. (**as shown below**)

 `python tip_calculator.py`